RakinduM/Currency-Converter-App/README.md

 - [iOS simulator](https://docs.expo.dev/workflow/ios-simulator/)
 - [Expo Go](https://expo.dev/go), a limited sandbox for trying out app development with Expo

-You can start developing by editing the files inside the **app** directory.
-This project uses [file-based routing](https://docs.expo.dev/router/introduction).

 ## Learn more

-To learn more about developing your project with Expo, look at the following resources:
+To learn more about the project, look at the following resources:

 - [Expo documentation](https://docs.expo.dev/): Learn fundamentals, or go into advanced topics with our [guides](https://docs.expo.dev/guides).
 - [Learn Expo tutorial](https://docs.expo.dev/tutorial/introduction/): Follow a step-by-step tutorial where you'll create a project that runs on Android, iOS, and the web.
+- [NativeWind documentation](https://www.nativewind.dev/): Learn the fundamentals of styling React Native applications using utility classes for a faster and more efficient development process.
+- [Frankfurter documentation](https://frankfurter.dev/): Access detailed information on the Frankfurter API, including how to use it for currency conversion and real-time exchange rate data.